-Applications for the Don Perrin Environmental Bursary 2013 are now open!
+Applications for the 2017 Don Perrin Environmental Bursary are now closed.

-Don Perrin is an icon of the Moreton Bay Region and instrumental in establishing the Redcliffe Botanic Gardens.
-This bursary has been established to honour his contribution to our community.
+Don Perrin is an icon of the Moreton Bay region and was instrumental in establishing the Redcliffe Botanic Gardens.
+This study grant has been established to honour his contribution to our community.

-- a resident of the Moreton Bay Regional Council area,
+- Reside in the Moreton Bay Regional Council area, and

-- who has graduated from year 12 within the last two years,
+- Have graduated from year 12 within the last two (2) years, and

-- who has accepted an offer to study an environmental-based university degree commencing the year the bursary is offered.
+- Have accepted an offer to study an environmental-based university degree commencing in 2017.

 Terms & conditions

-- The bursary is principally for spending on educational purposes such as course fees, textbooks, course materials, college accommodation or similar.
+- The study grant is provided for educational purposes only, which may include course fees, textbooks, course materials, college accommodation or similar.

-- The duration of the Bursary is for one (1) year only.
+- The duration of the study grant is for one (1) year only.

-- A payment of $1,000 will be provided near the start of the year to the successful applicant.
+- A one-off payment of $2,000 will be provided to the successful applicant.

-- The Council retains sole discretion to make decisions in relation to the bursary.
+- Council retains sole discretion to make decisions in relation to the study grant.